microsoft/Tradable-Digital-Assets-Solution-Accelerator/README.md

 ## About this repository
 This accelerator was built to provide developers with all of the resources needed to quickly build an  Tradable Digital Assets Solution.
 All below BlockChain paradigm and technology (Tokens, Gifts etc...).
 This is a fist step that contain manage users, login, catalogs, products and gifts Use this accelerator to jump start your development efforts with Blockchain, Cosmos DB and Azure.

 This repository contains the steps, scripts, code, references and tools to create a  blockchain application.
-00_Resource_Deployment will create the necessary supporting resources in Azure (Storage, Kubernetes, Key Vault and Cosmos DB).
+00_Resource_Deployment will create the necessary supporting resources in Azure (Storage, Kubernetes Sevice, Blockchain Sevice, Key Vault and Cosmos DB).
 01_Application_Deployment will deploy and host your application either locally or in your subscription.
-Refence contains some diagrams about the architecture and procces that execute this solution.
+Reference contains some diagrams about the architecture and procces that execute this solution.

 ## Prerequisites
 In order to successfully complete your solution, you will need to have access to and or provisioned the following: